aspose-html/Aspose.HTML-Documentation/content/net/converting-between-formats/svg-converter/svg-to-gif/_index.md

 ---
 title: Convert SVG to GIF
+keywords: svg to gif, convert svg to gif, svg to gif conversion, svg to gif converter, save options
+description: This article provides information on how to convert SVG to GIF using Aspose.HTML API.
+You will learn about the supported SVG to GIF conversion scenarios and consider examples to illustrate them.
+weight: 50
 type: docs
-weight: 50
 url: /net/converting-between-formats/svg-to-gif/
-description: This article provides information on how to convert SVG to GIF using Aspose.HTML API.
-You will learn about the supported SVG to GIF conversion scenarios and consider examples to illustrate them.
-keywords: svg to gif, convert svg to gif, svg to gif conversion, svg to gif converter, save options
-lastmod: "2021-09-03"
+lastmod: 2021-09-03
 ---
 <link href="./../../style.css" rel="stylesheet" type="text/css" />